be195/porto/content/projects/gmod.md

 ::alert{type="warning"}
 Despite the fact that some of the code may not be clean or some of the commit messages may not be descriptive, this was one of my starting points as a developer, and I have been improving ever since.
+Despite this, it is still worth mentioning.
 ::

 ## Meta Construct
 I joined Meta Construct's development team in 2018.

 ### Design work
+(There is probably more work that is not showcased here.)
 ![televator](/images/televator.jpg)
 :vuevideo{src="/videos/servcrash.webm"}
 :vuevideo{src="/videos/loadinfo.webm"}

-todo: insert more photos

 ### Artboard
 I have made "Artboard" for Meta Construct.
 It allows players to draw